SKIP TO MAIN CONTENT

 The University of Texas at Dallas is home to a certified Monarch Waystation where students have the opportunity to explore and volunteer at the location while witnessing nature evolve.

 UTD utilizes 2 apiaries on campus for classroom teaching, student, and faculty research, and for outreach programs.
-During 2019 Earth Week, for example, 4 honeybee hives were installed on campus and 90 ounces of honey were harvested.
 The profits from honey sales are used to support further sustainability initiatives on campus.
 Led by a Bee Campus USA Committee, students/staff/faculty intended to coordinate and lend aid to individual conservation efforts, to evaluate the current state of conservation on campus, and to oversee the progression and improvement of conservation efforts in the areas of habitat, service learning, and outreach by helping to create long term policy and structural changes in the University to support pollinator conservation.

 Bio Blitz